SHEscher/xai4mri/docs/models.md

 ## Train a model for MRI prediction

 To train a model, we follow the standard procedure of `TensorFlow` / `Keras` models.
-Using the `xai4mri` data loader, you can easily load your MRI data and train the model (see [Create a data split for model training and evaluation](dataloading.md#create-a-data-split-for-model-training-and-evaluation)).
+Using the `xai4mri` data loader, you can load your MRI data and train the model (see [Create a data split for model training and evaluation](dataloading.md#create-a-data-split-for-model-training-and-evaluation)).

 ```python